mapbox/carto/docs/mml.rst

 ^^^^^^^^^^^
 Type: ``Object``

-This is the same as the ``properties`` property for layers on a global level with a bit different structure.
+This is the same as the ``properties`` property for layers, but on a global level with a bit different structure.
 It is used when you do not specify the layers in the MML itself but only reference them.
 This is used in vector tile styles where the style and the data are separate.

-Specify first the layer name and then below it specify its properties as you would in the ``properties`` property of the specific layer.
+First specifiy the layer name and then below it specify its properties as you would do in the ``properties`` property of the specific layer.

 scale
 ^^^^^
 Type: ``Integer``

 Specifies pixel scaling for the output.
-For example, a scale of 2 means that there are two pixels for each pixel in the output.
+For example, a scale of 2 means that there are two pixels for each map pixel in the output.

 srs
 ^^^